Categorising documentsLast updated: 04 November 2022

 Does recategorising documents automatically move the files?

-If you want to change the order that the categories are displayed in the frontend of your website, you can do so from the menu item for your DOCman list.
-From the DOCman > Category Options > Sort categories by parameter you can select from the following order types:
+If you want to change the order that the categories are displayed in the frontend of your website, you can do so from the block settings.
+While on the page editor, you just need to click on the corresponding DOCman block (if using the Gutenberg editor) and then from the right sidebar Category options section the you will be presented with the following order types:

 - Title Alphabetical